sergeynordicresults/sergeynordicresults.github.io/index.md

 Thus, god is an extra variable to a function that works fine without extra variable.

-P.S.

-If God from Bible is laws of universe, then hell and heaven is a memory of people.

 ###### Why souls dont exist: